What is a root canal?

 - Swelling that may spread to other areas of the face, neck, or head

 - Bone loss around the tip of the root

 - Drainage problems extending outward from the root.
 A hole can occur through the side of the tooth with drainage into the gums or through the cheek with drainage into the skin.

 As you can see, this type of infection can be very dangerous if left untreated.

-Please feel free to call (212.730.4440) our office for a private consultation with Dr. Daniell Mishaan or our Endodontist.
+If you have more questions about root canals or would like to get your teeth checked, do not hesitate to contact Dr. Mishaan and make an appointment.
+Please feel free to call 212-730-4440 for a private consultation with Dr. Daniell Mishaan or our Endodontist.
 Click here to schedule an appointment online.